SebastianBathrick/Chow/docs/API.md

 # API

 The `Chow` namespace exposes a small public API for embedding the interpreter in a host program.
 A host evaluates source code through `ChowEngine`, exchanging values with the interpreter as `ChowObject`s, and can optionally carry state across executions with a `ChowScope`.
-Every public type implements `IChowObject`, and the collection wrappers `ChowList` and `ChowDictionary` present Chow's `list` and `dict` in a host-friendly form.
+Every public type implements `IChowObject`, and the dedicated wrappers `ChowList`, `ChowDict`, and `ChowString` present Chow's `list`, `dict`, and `str` in a host-friendly form.

 All of these types live in `[..\src\Chow\Api](../src/Chow/Api)`.
 Conversion between the public types and the interpreter's internal value representation happens behind the API surface, so the host only ever deals with the types described below.